SamTipper/LightSwitcher/README.md

 1. Clone the repository, create a virtual environment, and activate it. `python -m venv ./` | `source activate`
 2. Install the requirements. `pip install -r requirements.txt`
 3. Run the `setup.py` script, you will need to enter your Govee API key and Discord bot token immediately, so get them both ready.
-4. Once the setup file is complete and has created your .env file, you can run `main.py` script and your bot should be ready to go!
+4. Once the setup script is complete and has created your .env file, you can run `main.py` script and your bot should be ready to go!
 5. Start inviting your bot to Discord channels, make sure it has all intents enabled, and give it these OAuth2 permissions:

     **Scopes:**